 What you will not find here are recipes involving too many complicated steps or ingredients or draconian rules about what is and is not ok.
 Eating organic is certainly a laudable goal, but I don’t think a non-organic chip at a party is the end of the world.

 I mostly stick to whole grains and plenty of fruits and vegetables, and buy organic whenever I can as long as the price isn’t prohibitive.
 (Did you know organic sometimes costs the same or less than conventional?
 Check out my free guide, Affordable Healthy Food, for numerous strategies to make healthy food fit your budget.)

 I’ve been interested in environmental issues for as long as I can remember, and though my PhD is in American literature, I incorporated environmental topics into my teaching and research whenever I could and kept up with the latest environmental and health news.
 I also served on my city’s Environmental Quality Commission for 8 years.
 I left teaching in 2015 to devote myself to my longtime passion for research and writing on health and environmental subjects.

 (BTW to-be-demoed houses are FREE, an example of how green choices can save you money.
-Of course, this is definitely not in the category of “practical green,” and in hindsight I don’t recommend it to anyone but the young and slightly crazy, with little money and oodles of time and gumption.)
+Of course, moving a house is definitely not in the category of “practical green,” and in hindsight I don’t recommend it to anyone but the young and slightly crazy, with little money and oodles of time and gumption.)